 A knock at your door wakes you.
 You’re met by a police officer who explains your child has been arrested.
 You may be experiencing a variety of emotions from fear to anger to denial.
 But you must act rationally and quickly to best protect your child.
-That’s why you need a juvenile criminal defense lawyer who also served as a former municipal police officer–who knows both sides of the law.
+That’s why you need a juvenile criminal defense lawyer who also has experience as a former municipal police officer–who knows both sides of the law.

 Protecting your child’s future.

 If you or a loved one is facing criminal charges but has not reached the age of maturity (typically 18 years old), you may face time in the juvenile justice system.
 But what is the process of getting there?
 And once charged, what are your rights?

 The juvenile justice system has similar statutes from state to state with some variation.

-- Typically, minors under 7 years old can’t be tried, even in juvenile court.
+- Typically, minors under 7 years old can’t be put on trial, even in juvenile court.
 However, parents may be liable.

 - Children between the ages of 7 and 15, however, can be.

-- Children as young as 12 and as old as 18 are typically taken to juvenile court.
-But for serious cases, these individuals may be charged as adults.
+- Children as young as 12 and as old as 18 are typically put in juvenile court.
+But for serious cases, courts may charge these individuals as adults.